Make an Industrial Conduit Pipe Curtain Rod

 At Lowe’s, conduit pipe comes in lengths of 5 and 10 feet with widths of .5, .75, 1, 1.25, and 1.5 inches.
 Select your width based on the size your curtain rod brackets can accommodate.
 I purchased a 10-foot piece with a width of .75 inch.
 I decided on the .75-inch piece instead of the .5-inch piece because I didn’t want to use a center bracket and needed the pipe to be thick enough not to sag while holding the heavy curtains.

-Here are the rest of the supplies you’ll need:
+Here are the rest of the supplies I used:

-- Pipe caps: You’ll glue the pipe caps onto the end of your conduit pipe, making finials.
+- Pipe caps: I glued the pipe caps onto the end of the conduit pipe, making finials.

 - Brackets: We have ugly vertical blinds mounted on our sliding glass doors, so I needed brackets that extended at least 4.5 inches from the wall.
 I ordered these.